Vegetable Stew

 Instructions

-• In a large Dutch oven or heavy bottomed pot, add olive oil and set over medium heat.
+• In a large Dutch oven or heavy bottomed pot, heat olive over medium heat.
 Add the onion and mushrooms and cook for 10 to 12 minutes, or until the onion is golden brown and the mushrooms have released most of their moisture.

-• Add the carrots, celery, garlic and thyme and cook for 5 to 7 minutes, or until the carrots and celery start to soften.
-Season with salt and pepper.
+• Add the carrots, celery, garlic, thyme, salt and pepper, and cook for 5 to 7 minutes, or until the carrots and celery start to soften.

 • Add tomato paste, stirring with a wooden spoon to evenly incorporate.
 Cook for about 1 minute, then add flour, stirring to evenly coat the vegetables.
 Cook for 1 to 2 minutes more.

 • Add diced tomatoes and vegetable broth and bring to a boil.
 Once boiling, add potatoes and reduce heat to simmer.
-Cook for 30 to 40 minutes, or until the potatoes are tender and the stew has thickened.
+Cook covered for 30 minutes.
+Then uncover and continue cooking for 10-15 more minutes or until the potatoes are tender and the stew has thickened.

 • Garnish with chopped fresh parsley (if using) before serving.